Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 No minimum order.

 Challenges and Innovations in Ocean In-Situ Sensors: Measuring Inner Ocean Processes and Health in the Digital Age highlights collaborations of industry and academia in identifying the key challenges and solutions related to ocean observations.
 A new generation of sensors is presented that addresses the need for higher reliability (e.g. against biofouling), better integration on platforms in terms of size and communication, and data flow across domains (in-situ, space, etc.).
 Several developments are showcased using a broad diversity of measuring techniques and technologies.
 Chapters address different sensors and approaches for measurements, including applications, quality monitoring and initiatives that will guide the need for monitoring.

-- Integrates information across key marine and maritime sectors and supports regional policy requirements on monitoring programmes
+- Integrates information across key marine and maritime sectors and supports regional policy requirements on monitoring programs

 - Presents new technologies driving the next generation of sensors, allowing readers to understand new capabilities for monitoring and opportunities for another generation of sensors

-- Includes a global vision for ocean monitoring allowing for a new perspective on the direction of ocean measurements
+- Includes a global vision for ocean monitoring that fosters a new perspective on the direction of ocean measurements

 Environmental Scientists, Ocean Scientists, Researchers, environmental managers